jack-cole/IdleTime/README.md

 ## Bugs

-* When more than one person have the same idle time displayed, it might glitch out and rapidly change.
+* When more than one person has the same idle time displayed, it might glitch out and rapidly change.
 It shouldn't negatively affect the server.